learnk8s/learnk8s.io/_blog/why-kube/index.md

 Using automation scripts such as Chef or Puppet will only take you so far.

-You're always one step behind, catching up and reacting to changes pushed from upstream.
+You're always one step behind, catching up and reacting at the mercy of the development team.

-You shouldn't treat the infrastructure as an after thought.
+In fact, you shouldn't treat the infrastructure as an after thought.

 You should look after your dependencies and package them as you develop the application, right from the beginning.

-Ideally, you should archive all of the parts necessary to run your component as a single archive.
+Ideally, you should archive all of the parts necessary to run your component as a single bundle.

 No more getting lost in chasing dependencies just before a release.